mendix/docs/content/en/docs/refguide/quickstart-guide/quickstart-part1.md

 Now that you have completed your first tasks in Studio Pro, this section will give you a quick and optional tour.
 If you know Studio Pro well already, you can skip this section.

-Take a look at Studio Pro all at once.
-There is a lot of power here, but it can be confusing at first glance:
+Open up your version of Studio Pro and take a look at it all at once.
+There is a lot of power, but it can be confusing at first glance.
+Luckily it is easy to understand in sections.

-{{< figure src="/attachments/refguide/quickstart-guide/part1/tour.png" width="450px" alt="Marketplace Modules">}}

-Luckily, it is easy to understand in sections.
 See the sections below for more information.
 For even more detail, see the [Studio Pro Overview](/refguide/studio-pro-overview/).

-Furthermore, the configuration you see above is completely editable.
+The Studio Pro configuration you see is completely editable.
 You can add or remove panes as desired (you can find more windows under **View** as well as reset your view back to default settings if you wish).
 You can also quickly hide all of Studio Pro's panes by enabling Distraction Free Mode with <kbd>Shift</kbd> + <kbd>F11</kbd>.

 ### 3.1 App Structure on the Left